ganesh76/NASA-APOD/README.md

 # NASA-APOD

+# Description
+Each day a different image or photograph of our fascinating universe is featured.
+Data is fetched from API and saved in DB for offline viewing, data is updated on new date change every day.

 # Notes
 * Used MVVM architecture with kotlin.
 * Used Retrofit library to fetch the apod image and stored in Room DB for offline access.